 Peta Morton: I’m Peta Morton, and I commit to collaborating with and empowering giving a voice a platform to more women.

 Sasha Marceau: I’m Sasha Marceau and I commit to exploring my shadow and in an ongoing way and to helping to birth new humanity.

 Kylea Taylor: I’m Kylea Taylor.
-And I commit to telling every appropriate person I need about asi.
+And I commit to telling every appropriate person I meet about ASI.
 And about an I commit to participating in a women’s video conference group if one gets organized.

-Jim Schofield: I’m Jim Schofield, and I commit to keeping ethical considerations in the forefront of our work was soul collage, and of course with ethics.
+Jim Schofield: I’m Jim Schofield, and I commit to keeping ethical considerations in the forefront of our work, the soul collage, and of course with ethics.